gabrielrih/sqlpinger/README.md

 ```

 # Things to keep in mind
-This CLI will consider as downtime anything that prevents a proper connection and execution of the WAITFOR DELAY query.
+This CLI will consider as "downtime" anything that prevents a proper connection and execution of the `WAITFOR DELAY` query, including:

-It includes:
-- **Connection issues**: Connection timeout, Network unreachable, host not found, TCP connection refused and more;
+- Connection issues: Connection timeout, Network unreachable, host not found, TCP connection refused and more;
-- **Transient network errors**: Temporary disruptions such as packet loss, high latency, or intermittent drops;
+- Transient network errors: Temporary disruptions such as packet loss, high latency, or intermittent drops;
-- **Login failed** by invalid credentials or SQL Server authentication issues;
+- Login failed by invalid credentials or SQL Server authentication issues;
-- **Query execution timeout**: The connection was successful, but the query didn't complete in time;
+- Query execution timeout: The connection was successful, but the query didn't complete in time;
-- **Session forcibly closed**: Unexpected termination of the connection, possibly due to idle timeout or security policies;
+- Session forcibly closed: Unexpected termination of the connection, possibly due to idle timeout or security policies;
-- **Firewall or VPN blocking the connection**;
+- Firewall or VPN blocking the connection;
-- **Cursor or connection forcibly closed**: The database engine or client unexpectedly closed the session or cursor;
+- Cursor or connection forcibly closed: The database engine or client unexpectedly closed the session or cursor;
-- **SQL Server restarted** during execution;
+- SQL Server restartes during execution;
 - A `kill` on the query execution;

-In order to reduce the possibility of unexpected errors, I recommend that you:
+**Recommendations to reduce false positives:**
-- Run this CLI within the **same local network** as the target SQL Server (to minimize the chance of VPN or network issues);
+- Run this CLI on the **same local network** as the SQL Server to avoid VPN or network-related issues;
-- Use **SQL authentication** to reduce the likelihood of login failure errors.
+- Prefer **SQL authentication** to mitigate login failures from other auth methods.